dockerz/brooklyn_film_festival/README.md

 As it turns out this was wrong.
 There were films, not in Film Freeway, that only existed in the lineup G Doc and had to be imported manually.
 Many of these had almost no data, at all.

-The system must be refactored to for unique identifiers be based upon the original title(including definite article - "The Greatest Film") and year, as 2 films could have the same name, from different years.
+1. The system must be refactored to for unique identifiers be based upon the original title(including definite article - "The Greatest Film") and year, as 2 films could have the same name, from different years.

-Also, years must be implemented, starting with 2020.
-Assign all 2020 films this.
+2. For next year's festival, years must be implemented, starting with 2020.
+Start by assigning all existing films to 2020.

-Next, a login for admins and guest access must be allowed for folks viewing portfolio.
+3. Next, a login for admins and guest access must be allowed for folks viewing portfolio.

+4. Using PHP's GD library, add the ability to drop a folder of images onto a page, which will format, name and upload them.
+Each subsequent dropping of a folder, initializes the images, for that film.

 ```